aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 ### Setting up a S3 origin with no origin access control

-To setup an S3 origin with no access control (no OAI nor OAC), use `origins.S3BucketOrigin.withBucketDefaults()`:
+To setup a standard S3 origin with no access control (no OAI nor OAC), use `origins.S3BucketOrigin.withBucketDefaults()`:

 ```ts
 const myBucket = new s3.Bucket(this, 'myBucket');